-A first approach to gaining an understanding of the underlying societal trends that affect polarization consists in the construction of 'conditional counterfactuals'.
-We construct a variety of counterfactual household employment rates and allow individual employment rates to vary over gender, age and educational level of working-age household members.
+A first approach to gaining an understanding of the underlying societal trends consists in the construction of 'conditional counterfactuals', i.e. a variety of counterfactual household employment rates conditional on gender, age, and educational level of household members, to which may be added region of residence and origin.
 One can then compare the 'unconditional polarization' index (the counterfactual being based on household size only) with various 'conditional polarization' indices (see Gregg et al., 2010).
 Subsequently one can calculate the share (as a percentage) of the absolute level and the share of the change (again, as a percentage) of the unconditional polarization index that is explained by gender, age, education, etc., or by combinations of those factors.
-Applying this approach shows that the level of polarization is predominantly explained by gender.
-(9)
+Applying this approach shows that the level of polarization is predominantly explained by gender.17

 A second approach applies regression techniques.
-A simple regression for the EU11 over 1995-2008 shows that the changes in the ratio of female and male employment rates have a significant and substantial impact on changes in the unconditional polarization index, while changes in the structure of educational attainment of the population seem to have no significant impact.
+A simple regression for the EU-11 over 1995-2008 shows that the changes in the ratio of female and male employment rates have a significant and substantial impact on changes in the unconditional polarization index, while changes in the structure of educational attainment of the population seem to have no significant impact.

-These findings reflect fundamental societal trends in Europe, some of which follow a clear pattern of convergence, whereas others - surprisingly - show no prima facie convergence at all.
-The ratio of female and male employment rates displays very strong beta and sigma-convergence in the EU11 over these years.
-However, there is neither beta-convergence nor sigma-convergence with regard to the proportion of the population with post-secondary education (ISCED levels 5-6) in the EU11 over this period (the correlation between starting values and change is actually positive, and the dispersion increases); with regard to the proportion of the population with lower than secondary education (ISCED levels 0-2), the correlation between starting values and change is mildly negative, but the dispersion is not reduced.
+These results reflect fundamental societal trends in Europe, some of which follow a clear pattern of convergence, whereas others - surprisingly - show no prima facie convergence at all.
+The ratio of female and male employment rates displays very strong beta and sigma-convergence in the EU-11 over these years.
+However, there is neither beta-convergence nor sigma-convergence with regard to the proportion of the population with post-secondary education (ISCED levels 5-6) in the EU-11 over this period (the correlation between starting values and change is actually positive, and the dispersion increases); with regard to the proportion of the population of the population with lower than secondary education (ISCED levels 0-2), the